- About the School

 How to Apply

-Application for this programme (CKE 44 full-time; CKD 24 part-time) is on-line at www.pac.ie/ucc.
+Application for this programme (CKE 44 full-time; CKD 24 part-time) is on-line through UCC's application system.
 Places on this programme are offered in rounds.
-The closing dates for each round can be found here. [http://www.ucc.ie/en/study/postgrad/how/applicationclosingdates/]
+The closing dates for each round can be found here. http://www.ucc.ie/en/study/postgrad/how/applicationclosingdates/

-Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: CKE44AdditionalQuestions
+Please note you will be required to answer specific additional questions as part of the online applications process for this programme and provide a research proposal and writing sample.

 The School of History may ask applicants to provide letters of reference when considering applications.